BRML/climin/docs/source/index.rst

 ^^^^^^^^^^^^^^^

 If you want to see how climin works and use climin asap, check out the :doc:`tutorial`.
+Details on :doc:`installation` are available.
 A list of the optimizers implemented can be found in the overview below.
 If you want to understand the design decisions of climin, read the :doc:`manifest`.

 Basics